flaviacoelho/racr-sysmap/README.md

 <img src="/images/TwoPhaseClassificationSqueme.png" alt="Two Phase Classification Scheme" width="70%" height="70%">

-In the first phase, we were supported by Shaw's work [1], which specifies classifications for research questions, results, and validation in Software Engineering, as follows.
+In the first phase, we were supported by Shaw's work, which specifies classifications for research questions, results, and validation in Software Engineering, as follows.
 <br>
 <table>
   <tr>